R0ot16/rasp-web-tools/readme.md

 - go to stats directory
 - node index.js

-- Now, go on your Rasperry IP
+- Now, go on your Rasperry IP or domain

-# how find my raspberry ip
-## local
-- in cmd : ifconfig
-- find line : inet 192.168.1.xx

-## online
-### with other pc in same network
-- go on https://myip.com and get your ip